 Tip: Your hearing aid will amplify the sound coming from the headphones, so make sure to adjust the volume accordingly.

-Noise isn’t the only risk—dirty headphones and earbuds can increase the possibility of ear infection.
+Hearing loss isn’t the only risk associated with headphones—dirty headphones and earbuds can increase the possibility of ear infection.
 As we carry them around from day to day, earbuds pick up dust, dirt, sweat and grime and can cause an 11-fold increase in bacteria in the ear.
 Just as we clean our clothes regularly, it’s important to keep our headphones clean and sanitized as well.

 Here are some tips for how to safely clean your headphones and earbuds.